zbatuhan/zbatuhan/README.md

 * I’m Zeki Batuhan Meral aka @zbatuhan

-* I’m interested in Python.
+* I’m interested in Python for 7 years and working a few years as "Full Stack Python Developer"

 * You can contact me at zekibatuhanmeral@gmail.com